lkopacz/a11y-with-lindsey/src/pages/cli-tools/index.md

 No issues found!
 ```

 Well, that was easy to set up!
 So far, I like pa11y.
-I would love to play around more is to look into all their other tools, such as the pa11y dashboard.
+I would love to play around more with this and look into all their other tools, such as the pa11y dashboard.
 However, the CLI seems to be the most beneficial for the point of this blog post.

 ## aXe-cli